-Your trip to Ziro valley is incomplete without meeting the Apatani tribe, we were fortunate to meet the modern generation of Apatani tribe who lived in the cities and were driving to visit their grandmother living in Ziro.
+Your trip to Ziro valley is incomplete without meeting the Apatani tribe or the Apatani people.
+We were fortunate to meet the modern generation of Apatani tribe who lived in the cities and were driving to visit their grandmother living in Ziro.
 They came as saviours to us as we were stranded in Potin (a small village in Arunachal Pradesh on the way to Ziro) having no clue how to reach Ziro valley, they gave us the lift till Ziro and on the way, we discovered how their lives were.

 We know them as Apatanis but they also liked to be called as Tanis, initially they used to be a migratory tribe in the Apatani plateau but with time they have made Ziro Valley as their home.
 And why not, have you seen Ziro valley, it’s a must visit for all the travellers, photographers and people who want to seek cultural experiences.